-With 70 static locations and 12 mobile ones, a public library can be just the place for some quiet alone time.
+With 70 static locations and 12 mobile ones, a public library can be just the place for some quiet alone time for your teens.
 Our favourite is the Central Library in Causeway Bay, with a wealth of facilities and the largest collection of books.
-Wear something comfy and prepare to spend a day immersed in everything from books to audiotapes and DVDs.
+You can go along too as there is enough variety of books, audiotapes and DVDs for everyone.
 Be sure to check out the new arrivals rack and if they want to take something home at the end of the day, getting a library card is as easy as filling in a form – you can even register your HKID as a library card.
 For more information on public libraries, you can click here.

 Sassy Mama Tip: To avoid fines, renew your book loan or even request for a book to be transported to the closest library to you, get the public libraries app on your phone.
 Simply log in and you’ll be sent reminders to renew or return your books – so no more marking calendars.

-- Hong Kong Central Library, 66 Causeway Road, Causeway Bay, Hong Kong, various phone numbers, [email protected]
+- Hong Kong Central Library, 66 Causeway Road, Causeway Bay, Hong Kong Island, Hong Kong, firstname.lastname@example.org

 Arguably, one of the best things about Hong Kong is that it really doesn’t matter how long you’ve lived in this city, there’s always something to see.
-Grab your camera and map app, it’s time to explore.
-If you’re looking to go full out, we recommend taking a sightseeing bus tour to ensure you cover all the big tourist attractions.
+Tell your teens to grab their cameras, turn on their map apps and go out to explore!
+If they are willing to let you tag along, we recommend taking a sightseeing bus tour to ensure you cover all the big tourist attractions.
 Want to be a little more subtle?
 We’ve got a roundup of free things to do to get you started.

-Editor’s Note: This post was originally written by Carrie Johnson on 10, April 2017 , updated by Sakina Abidi on 26, June 2019 and got a further update by Lydia Ching on 13, July 2020.
+Editor’s Note: This post was originally written by Carrie Johnson on 10, April 2017, updated by Sakina Abidi on 26, June 2019 and got a further update by Lydia Ching in July 2021.
 Thank you to Lucia Lau for her help with this article.